seven5/seven5/simplemain.md

 ---

 ### Goal: Project Layout
-After reading this chapter, you should have a basic familiarity with the main() function of a _Seven5_ application and an understanding of the options available to a developer based on the functions used in main().
-For this chapter, you can continue to use the code you checked out in the first chapter, based on the branch "book\_nullblog".
+After reading this chapter, you should have a basic familiarity with the `main()` function used in a _Seven5_ server-side application and some understanding of the options available to a developer based on the functions used in `main()`.
+For this chapter, you can continue to use the code you checked out in the first chapter, based on the branch "code-book-1".

 ### Theory: Is less more in main()?
-The author has considered trying to shorten main() functions for simple _Seven5_ applications like _nullblog_.
+The author has considered trying to shorten `main()` functions for simple _Seven5_ applications like _nullblog_.
 The idea would be to have a layer over the code explored in this lesson that allows a developer to ignore many of these choices.
-Up to the time of this writing, this has been eschewed in favor of a pedogical approach which can be explained as "copy this code and glance at it to see if you need to throw any of these switches."
+To this point, this "shorter main approach"" has been eschewed in favor of a pedagogical approach which can be explained as "copy this code and glance at it to see if you need to throw any of these switches."
 It is far from clear that the approach taken to date is superior.

 ### Practice: main()
 In the file `/tmp/book/go/src/nullblog/runnullblog/main.go` you can find the source code to the command `runnullblog` which includes the entry point of the program.
 At this entry point, several objects are created and configured that connect the application to the infrastructure of _Seven5_.
 The `main()` function and a couple of constants, comments removed for space, is